Wildland fire suppression for the State of New Jersey covering Middlesex and Monmouth Counties in Central New Jersey

 NJ CAMPFIRE RESTRICTIONS

-No fire restrictions are currently in effect
+No campfire restrictions are currently in effect

 -SPECIAL NOTICES-